chubetho/Bachelor_Thesis/chapters/experimental.typ

 == Testing Stage

-Testing stage is focused on verifying the functionality and reliability of the application, ensuring that all components operate as expected before deploying to production.
+The testing stage is focused on verifying the functionality and reliability of the application, ensuring that all components operate as expected before deploying to production.
 In this experiment, two types of testing will be covered: unit testing and end-to-end testing.

 === Unit Testing